Keakamāhana: Life

 She was the eldest daughter of the King Keakealanikane, the former aliʻi nui of Hawaiʻi.
 Her mother was Kealiʻiokalani, daughter of Queen Kaikilaniali`iwahineopuna and brother of Keakealanikane.
-Keakamāhana was a Aliʻi Piʻo, as her mother and father were full blood siblings.
+Keakamāhana was an Aliʻi Piʻo, as her mother and father were full blood siblings.
 She succeeded on the death of her father around 1635.
 She married her cousin Aliʻi Iwikauikaua, son of Aliʻi Makakaualiʻi, by his wife Kapukāmola.
 She died in 1665, and her daughter Keakealaniwahine succeed her.